 - To increase cardiac output in congestive heart failure

-Two clinical trials found positive effects of intravenous forskolin extract in patients with acute heart failure, but overall support for this use is not strong.
+Two clinical trials found positive effects of intravenous forskolin in patients with acute heart failure, but overall support for this use is not strong.
 Oral forms of this herb have not been tested in humans.

 Studies in humans have conflicting results.